Topics in String Theory and Quantum Gravity: String theory I. Bosonic string

-Neither $T$ nor $\alpha^{'}$ affect in any way the classical string solutions, since they are overall factor in the action.
-In the quantum theory, in a path integral approach, each configuration is weighted by
+Neither~$T$ nor~$\alpha'$ have any effect on classical string solutions, since they are overall factors in the action.
+Not so in the quantum theory.
+In the path integral approach, each string configuration is weighted by a phase

-where $S^{'}$ is the action divided by $T$.
-Then from $\alpha^{'}$ and $\hbar$ we can construct a constant with dimensions of length as (in units in which $c=1$)
+where $S'$ is the string action without the~$T$ prefactor.
+From~$\alpha'$ and~$\hbar$ it is possible to construct a quantity with dimensions of length (in units of $c=1$)

-which is the fundamental length in String Theory.
-This, together with the vacuum expectation value of the dilaton (which give us the coupling constant of the string) determines all couplings in String Theory.
+setting a fundamental length in string theory.
+Together with the vacuum expectation value of the dilaton (determining the string coupling constant) it fixes all couplings in string theory.